 What if you have a really old light switch that doesn’t have a ground screw, but you do have a ground wire?
 It would be a good idea to just replace the switch with a newer one that does.
 A modern residential light switch costs less than $1.

 If you can’t, connect the ground wire to the electrical box instead, assuming it’s a metal electrical box.
 If you can’t do that, or if your box is plastic, wrap one turn of the ground wire around one of the screws that secures the switch to the box.
-As long as the switch’s bare metal frame makes metal-to-metal contact with a ground wire somehow, your light switch is grounded for safety.
+As long as the switch’s bare metal frame makes metal-to-metal contact with ground somehow, your light switch is grounded for safety.